Sleeping too much is bad: truth or myth?

 Another factor that may explain why you are sleeping a lot and yet still sleepy could be the fact that you are waking up at the "wrong" time.
 If you wake up during the non-REM sleep phase - which is the deepest phase - it can also cause some mental and physical confusion upon awakening that will inevitably accompany you for the rest of the day.

-On the other hand, if you have already considered all these possibilities and continue to wake up tired, even though you maintain a regular sleep routine, there may be a related health problem that is preventing you from having a restful sleep, resulting in drowsiness during the day.
+On the other hand, if you have already considered all these possibilities and continue to wake up tired, even if you maintain a regular sleep routine, there may be a related health problem that is preventing you from having a restful sleep, resulting in drowsiness during the day.

 The importance of seeking medical help